-• Discuss the sound of the digraph /ch/.
-Write the words Chee, Chuck, chip, chop, chess on the board to practise blending and segmenting the sounds together as a group, e.g. /ch/ /e/ /ss/ chess.
-Illustrate using alphabet letters, touching them as the sounds are made for the word.
+• Discuss the sound of the blend /dr/.
+Write the words dress, drip, drop, drag, drum on the board to practise blending and segmenting the sounds together, e.g. /dr/ /e/ /ss/.
+Illustrate using alphabet letters for each word, touching them as the sounds are made for the word.

-- Talk about the words from, run, play, away, had, brown, over, where.
+- Talk about the words a, is, to, for, red, blue, like, she.
 Read them together.
-Ask students to locate the words in the text and read them in context. - On a piece of paper, have students draw a picture from the story.
-They find the words in the story and write them and then read their sentence to a partner.
+Ask students to locate the words in the text.
+Print multiple sets of the flash cards from the inside front cover and use them to play a game of matching the words. - Look at the words wear (page 10) and wore (page 16) in the text.
+Discuss the meaning and how we use the past tense (wore).
+Model saying sentences using wear and wore. - On a piece of paper, students draw a picture from the story.
+They find the words in the story, write them and read their sentence to a partner. e.g. Daisy likes dresses.
+She has quite a few.

-· Model reading a section of the text with expression, noting the punctuation, and rhyme.
+Model reading of text with expression, noting the punctuation, rhyme and change of characters.
+Students repeat.